Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

 It is also allowed to add the options after the source-file name, like this:
  `jai program.jai -x64`

-`jai -help` shows you all the command-line options that exist:
+`jai -help` or `jai -?` shows you all the command-line options that exist:

 A complete jai command using all possibilities for giving arguments looks like this: